 - Accessories (old parrot toy parts, foot toys, anything that’s safe and small)

 For my box, I went for a cardboard container filled with safe wood shavings and a dried herb mix meant for rodents as a base.
-I then added beads from an old toy and some small rattan balls.
+I then added beads from an old toy and some small wicker balls.